substrait-io/substrait/validator/c/README.md

 user@host:/path/to/substrait/validator/c$ cargo build --release
 ```

-This will generate:
+This will generate a shared library at

- - static library: `/path/to/substrait/validator/target/release/libsubstrait_validator_c.a`;
- - shared library: `/path/to/substrait/validator/target/release/libsubstrait_validator_c.so`; and
- - header: `/path/to/substrait/validator/c/include`
+`/path/to/substrait/validator/target/release/libsubstrait_validator_c.so` and
+header at `/path/to/substrait/validator/c/include`.

 ### Building using CMake